manish-ds-msrit/Sentimental-Analysis-of-Intel-Products/README.md

 A python tool to classify the reviews from E-commerce sites as POSITIVE, NEGATIVE & COMPARATIVE This project performs sentiment analysis on a dataset of textual reviews.
 The sentiment of each review is predicted using a Naive Bayes classifier trained on TF-IDF vectorized text data.

-# We've completed our project using both supervised and Unsupervised approach.
+# I've completed my project using both Supervised and Unsupervised approach.

 About our files:
 Project Structure:-